| Objectives | | Celtic & Member Community Links | | Contact |

 WESTERN AUSTRALIA |

 Its Incorporation in 2001 at NSW level was a step to improving Australia wide operations.
-In July 2003 the newly elected Council standing committee voted in principle to in the future reconstitute as a NSW level body, and endorsed a National Constitution which has gone to similar Victorian and Queensland groups for consideration.
+In July 2003 the newly elected Council standing committee voted in principle to in the future reconstitute operationaly as a NSW level body, and endorsed a National Constitution which went to similar Victorian and Queensland groups at the time for consideration.
 The key instigator and driving force behind the Celtic Council project was Mr Peter Alexander, then of the Scottish Heritage Council, and he was elected as the first Convenor of the Council and of its Steering Committee.
 After 17 years continuous and distinguished service Peter retired and was recognised with the top Celtic honour (C tu C) and was appointed to the Committee as a 'life member'.
-Peter sadly passed away on 26th December 2003 but a huge legacy of his in the form of the Celtic Council of Australia Inc. lives on!
-Under Peter's care the Council was involved in the launch of the Australian Celtic Journal, development of academic courses at universities and other centres, the instigation of the Australian Standing Stones at Glen Innes NSW, with the Australian Celtic Festival there, the Celtic Australia Day Festival at North Sydney NSW, and recognition of the National Celtic Folk Festival in Geelong, Vic.
-The 20th year of the Council's existence saw it become an incorporated body, and expansion of the Committee of Management has brought fresh ideas for it's 3rd decade.
+Peter sadly passed away on 26th December 2003 but a huge legacy of his in the form of the Celtic Council of Australia Inc. and the Australian Standing Stones, lives on!
+Under Peter's care the Council was involved in the launch of the Australian Celtic Journal, development of academic courses at universities and other centres, the instigation of the Australian Standing Stones at Glen Innes NSW, along with the Australian Celtic Festival there, the Celtic Australia Day Festival at North Sydney NSW (now defunct), and recognition of the National Celtic Folk Festival in Geelong, Vic (now Port Arlington).
+The 20th year of the Council's existence saw it become an incorporated body, and expansion of the Committee of Management brought fresh ideas for it's 3rd decade.
 This web site's continued development is one of those.
 A major review of the Council's vision, mission, and objectives, and it's national and state roles, was undertaken.

-The Convenor who followed Peter for 5 years of consolidation of its structures and festivals was Mr Roger Thomas (T en U, Bard of the Cornish Gorsedd) of the Cornish community.
-The Convenor from 2004/2005 to 2006/2007 was Mr Rory McCrudden of the Irish community.
+The Convenor who followed Peter for 5 years of consolidation of its structures and festival growth was Mr Roger Thomas (T en U, Bard of the Cornish Gorsedd) of the Cornish community.
+The next Convenor from 2004/2005 to 2006/2007 was Mr Rory McCrudden, the first of the Irish community.

-State level organisations of the Celtic Council of Australia Inc. exist in NSW and Queensland (and previously in the ACT).
-Discussions had been held with kindred groups in Victoria, Tasmania and SA.
+State level organisations under the banner of Celtic Council of Australia exist in NSW and Queensland (and previously in the ACT).
+Discussions had been held with kindred groups in Victoria, Tasmania, ACT and SA.
 Formation of other state level organisations in various states / Territories would be welcomed.

 |

-The Australian Celtic Journal was established in 1988 by the Celtic Council of Australia.
+![]() The Australian Celtic Journal was established in 1988 by the Celtic Council of Australia.
 The aim of the Journal was to provide a quality forum for Australian Celticists, both academics and community members.
-Since 1988 ten (10) issues have appeared!
+Since 1988 fourteen (15) issues have appeared!

 Celtic Council organised or recognised: